-Webull has a variety of investment products and advanced research tools that you’d typically find at paid brokers.
-It offers commission free trading and is completely free to join and use.
+Webull is a free stock trading platform with various investment products and advanced research tools that you’d typically find at paid brokers.

 - Cashing out: You can sell your free stock immediately, but you must wait 30 days to withdraw the proceeds from Webull.

 On Webull, you can open an IRA or a taxable investment account and trade stocks, ETFs, options, and even cryptocurrency commission-free.
 It also allows you to open a margin account (borrowing from the broker to invest) and engage in short selling (borrowing stocks to sell them and buy them back later for less).

 Webull provides advanced charting tools, technical analysis features, and real-time stock market data — all of which you can access via PC, the web or a mobile device.

 To learn more about how the app and site works, and what it has to offer, read our in-depth Webull review.